xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 Notice also that the application name points to the ActiveAndroid application class.
 If you are using a custom `Application` class, just extend com.activeandroid.app.Application instead of android.app.Application.

-Even if you are already extending `Application` class from another library, you can initialize ActiveAndroid in it's `onCreate` method:
+Even if you are already extending `Application` class from another library, you can initialize ActiveAndroid in its `onCreate` method:

 {% highlight java %}
 public class MyApplication extends SomeLibraryApplication {